PlumpMath/interoperate-uk.github.com/source/about/index.markdown

 sharing: true
 footer: true
 ---
-My name is Jon Wade, I'm an IT contractor from Leeds in the UK.
+My name is Jon Wade, I'm a freelance IT contractor from Leeds in the UK.